suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 - Median number in a list

   - First sort
-  - Then find middle number
+  - Then find the middle number
     - If there are an odd count of numbers, take the middle.
-    - If there are even count of numbers, average the two middle numbers.
+    - If there are an even count of numbers, average the two middle numbers.

 ---